ealush/vest/CONTRIBUTING.md

 Before working on a big change on Vest’s codebase, it is a good idea to first discuss the change in an issue to make sure it fits the project’s goals and future plans.

 This project uses `yarn`.
-When working on this project you should first clone it locally, install its dependencies and run the tests (`yarn test`) to make sure everything works.
+When working on this project you should first clone it locally, install its dependencies and run the tests (`vx test`) to make sure everything works.
 You should regularly run the tests during development to make sure they still pass and no functionality has been affected by your changes.

 Vest’s functionality is fully documented and fully tested.
 Please make sure to update the documentation and tests when making a functional change.